Carpinus austrobalcanica: Evolution

 Within Carpinus, C. austrobalcanica is most closely related to the European hornbeam, but is distinct not only in morphology, but also in its genome.
 Based on the European hornbeam's evolutionary origin in the Pliocene, C. austrobalcanica is assumed to have diverged from that species in the late Pliocene or early Pleistocene, a divergence that was accompanied by an adaptation to different, more thermophilous ecological conditions.

 Distribution and habitat

 C. austrobalcanica is currently known only from a limited range in the northern Pindus of Albania and Greece, specifically the Nemërçka and Tymphe mountain ranges.
-Here it occurs at altitudes ranging from 850 to 1500m in mixed to almost monodominant stands, in xero-thermophilous communities along with oaks (Quercus petraea, Q. pubescens, Q. trojana), other Coryloidae (Carpinus orientalis, Ostrya carpinifolia), maples (Acer monspessulanum, A. pseudoplatanus), rosaceous species (Aria graeca, Prunus mahaleb), broad-leaved lime (Tilia platyphyllos), cade juniper (Juniperus oxycedrus), Judas tree (Cercis siliquastrum) and tanner's sumach (Rhus coriaria), on calcareous soils.
+Here it occurs at altitudes ranging from 850 to 1500m in mixed to almost monodominant stands, in xero-thermophilous communities along with oaks (Quercus petraea, Q. pubescens, Q. trojana), other Coryloidae (Carpinus orientalis, Ostrya carpinifolia), maples (Acer monspessulanum, A. pseudoplatanus), rosaceous species (Aria graeca, Prunus mahaleb), broad-leaved lime (Tilia platyphyllos), eastern prickly juniper (Juniperus deltoides), Judas tree (Cercis siliquastrum) and tanner's sumach (Rhus coriaria), on calcareous soils.